 When an individual encounters a stressor, your body responds by increasing blood pressure, heart rate, and a heightened sense of alertness in order to tackle any obstacles that may lie ahead.

 Stress, a physical or mental response to a negative personal event, causes an elevation in hormone output (cortisol, adrenaline, noradrenaline), suppresses immune system function, speeds up the aging process, contributes to infertility, reduces wound healing, increases your risk of developing metabolic syndrome, and causes a heightened level of visceral fat.
+No matter how severe your stress is, the team at the Salerno Center for Complementary Medicine will create a stress reduction therapy for your unique needs

 But whenever this clever system of fight or flight is overwhelmed by modern day life situations, the sympathetic nervous system, which is in charge of mediating hormonal and neuronal responses, becomes overly excited causing cortisol imbalances, excessive magnesium production in the urine, and excessive inflammation.